Sergio González (footballer, born 1992)

-Sergio González Poirrier (born 20 April 1992) is a Spanish professional footballer who plays for CD Leganés.
-Mainly a central defender, he can also play as a defensive midfielder.
+Sergio González Poirrier (born 20 April 1992) is a Spanish professional footballer who plays as a centre-back or defensive midfielder for Saudi Pro League club Al-Riyadh.

+Career

-Club career
+Early career

-Born in Madrid, González joined Real Madrid's La Fábrica in 2008, from Getafe CF. In 2011, after finishing his formation, he joined Regional Preferente side Las Rozas CF, and made his debut during the season.
+Born in Madrid, González joined Real Madrid's La Fábrica in 2008, from Getafe CF. In 2011, after finishing his formation, he joined Preferente side Las Rozas CF, and made his debut during the season.

 González moved to AD Villaviciosa de Odón in Tercera División in July 2012, being a regular starter during the campaign as his side suffered relegation.
 In July of the following year, he agreed to a contract with AD Alcorcón, being assigned to the reserves in the same division.

 In 2015, González signed for UD San Sebastián de los Reyes, still in the fourth tier; he achieved promotion to Segunda División B in his first season, being a first-choice option, and captained the side in his second.
 On 15 July 2017, he agreed to a one-year contract with Recreativo de Huelva in division three.

+Mirandés

 On 23 July 2018, free agent González joined fellow third tier club CD Mirandés on a one-year deal.
 The following 5 July, after achieving promotion to Segunda División, he renewed his contract for a further year.

 On 17 August 2019, aged 27, González made his professional debut by starting in a 2–2 away draw against Rayo Vallecano.
 He scored his first goal in the second division on 24 November, netting his team's second in a 2–1 away defeat of Albacete Balompié.

+Leganés

 On 10 August 2020, González agreed to a three-year contract with CD Leganés, freshly relegated to the second tier.
+He was a regular starter for the side during the 2023–24 season, scoring a career-best six goals as the club achieved promotion to La Liga.

+González made his top tier debut on 17 August 2024, starting in a 1–1 away draw against CA Osasuna.
+He scored his first goal in the category on 27 October, netting his side's third in a 3–0 home win over RC Celta de Vigo.

+On 29 May 2025, after suffering team relegation, González left Lega.